isotope11/raspi_tank/README.md

 We were going to use [ServoBlaster](https://github.com/richardghirst/PiBits/tree/master/ServoBlaster) to manage the motors.

 Buuuut someone already made the modifications we needed, so we're using [PiBlaster](https://github.com/sarfata/pi-blaster/)

+## Development

+To run the tests:

+    ruby spec/motor_spec.rb